We're here to answer any and every question you may have about broadband and how to buy it. Here are some of the most common things customers ask us.

 How do I switch provider?

 Check with your current provider to find out if you're free to switch and if you're still under contract, check the terms for early cancellation.
 Compare the broadband market fully to find the right deal for your needs, both in terms of price and speed.
 The watchdog Ofcom regulation states that before signing you up, a provider must give you the opportunity to view an estimated speed that they think you'll get.
 Once you've found a deal to switch to, ask your existing provider for a MAC code (they have five days to comply) and give this to your new supplier within 30 days.
 The new company will do the rest!
+Note – MAC codes will no longer be needed from June 15 2015 onward.

 What's the best bundle to go for?